agateau/devo/README.md

 ## Initial setup

-First, add the following lines to your shell:
+First, create the `~/.devo/` dir.
+This dir will contain all the overlay definitions.

+Next create a file named `~/.devo/_base`.
+This file is loaded before activating any overlay.
+Define the `DEVO_BUILD_BASE_ROOT_DIR` in it:

     export DEVO_BUILD_BASE_ROOT_DIR=/path/to/build/root/dir

+Finally, add the following lines to your shell:

     . /path/to/devo/lib/devo/devo-setup.source

-Then, create `~/.devo/`.
-This dir will contain all the overlay definitions.

 ## Creating an overlay